-Our practice in New York will also help you continue to maintain relief from the pain of TMJ or symptoms of sleep apnea.
-Regardless of the specific issue that you are facing, both can impact your quality of life and sleep.
-With our help, you can begin to re-establish and continue your traditional lifestyle.
-We can help to reduce the level of pain and improve overall functionality in the jaw.
+Our practice in New York City and Westchester will help you to find relief from the pain of TMJ, snoring or symptoms of sleep apnea.
+Regardless of the specific issue that you are facing, it can impact your quality of life and sleep.
+With our help, you can begin to gain control of your life.

 If you are interested in learning more about our treatment and finding lasting relief, schedule an appointment by calling us at 212-548-3272 today.

-Dr. Syrop is a graduate of Columbia University, College of Dental Medicine and has taught on the staff of the Columbia Dental School for over twenty-five years.
+Dr. Syrop is a graduate of Columbia University, College of Dental Medicine and taught on the staff of the Columbia Dental School for over twenty-five years.
 For fifteen years he served as director of the Oral Facial Pain Program, overseeing the facial pain clinic and teaching dental students and residents.
 In addition, he is currently the section chief of TMD at New York Presbyterian Hospital and a member of the faculty at Weill Medical College.
+He is co-director of the TMD - Orofacial Pain Program at Touro College of Dental Medicine.
 He is a diplomat of the American Board of Orofacial Pain.
-He is a member of the American Academy of Orofacial Pain, the American Academy of Dental Sleep Medicine, The New York Academy of Dentistry.
-The American Dental Association and the NY County Dental Society.
+He is a member of the American Academy of Orofacial Pain, the American Academy of Dental Sleep Medicine, The New York Academy of Dentistry, The American Dental Association and the NY County Dental Society.
 He has held many leadership positions in these organizations.
 He is past chairman of the Education Committee of the New York Academy of Dentistry, responsible for teaching ethics programs at dental schools.

 Dr. Syrop lectures extensively to dentists, students and residents.
 He has given over 300 lectures.
 He has also published numerous scientific papers.
-He is a frequent speaker at the New York County Dental Society continuing education program.
+He is a frequent speaker at many medical and dental venues.